China's CEFC says operations normal, denies reports of chairman probe

 Reuters reported on Thursday, citing a person with direct knowledge of the matter, that Ye had been taken in for questioning earlier this year.
 Chinese magazine Caixin had reported the news earlier in the day.

-Trade in bonds issued by CEFC Shanghai International Group worth some 14 billion yuan ($2.2 billion) has been suspended indefinitely following a fierce sell-off sparked by reports of the investigation.
+Trade in bonds issued by CEFC Shanghai International Group worth some 14 billion yuan (1.6 billion pounds) has been suspended indefinitely following a fierce sell-off sparked by reports of the investigation.

 Beijing has been growing increasingly bold in a bid to curtail big-spending conglomerates as it cracks down on financial risk.